 - Missey v.
 Defendant (Missouri 2024) $3,000,000 Settlement: A tractor-trailer rear-ended the plaintiff on Interstate 70 in St. Louis.
 The plaintiff underwent chiropractic treatment, physical therapy, and, eventually, a cervical spine stimulator implantation.
 Complications from the procedure, including bleeding, led to the removal of the stimulator and a subsequent spinal fusion, resulting in permanent pain and limitations.
 The defense argued that the traffic stop was sudden, the impact was minor, and the treating provider was responsible for ongoing issues.
 The case was settled after expert depositions.

 - Dojec v.
 1302 Realty Company (New York 2024) $19,774,079 Verdict: This is not a car accident case, but it is still an instructive verdict.
 A construction worker in his 30s sustained severe injuries while doing demolition work at a school.
 He was using a handheld grinding tool with a wood saw blade when the blade kicked back and cut his right leg, causing him to fall and further injure his neck and back.
 The worker sued the property owner and his employer, alleging violations of industrial code and labor laws, particularly citing missing safety guards on the tool.
 He suffered a severe right thigh laceration, a partial tear of the vastus lateralis muscle, mononeuritis, cervical and lumbar herniations, lumbar facet arthropathy, and radiculopathy.
 He underwent physical therapy, received lumbar epidural steroid injections, and had three spinal surgeries, including an L5-S1 microdiscectomy, a C5-6 anterior cervical decompression and fusion, and an L5-S1 anterior and posterior fusion.
-He developed psychosis and depression post-incident and continues to require physical therapy and counseling and uses a cane.
+He developed psychosis and depression post-incident and continues to require physical therapy and counseling, and uses a cane.
 He can no longer work as a laborer and needs ongoing medical treatments.
 The jury found that the employer had violated industrial safety codes, which were a substantial factor in causing the accident.
 Despite finding the worker negligent, his negligence was not deemed a substantial factor in the incident.
 The jury awarded $19,774,079 for future medical expenses, lost earnings, and pain and suffering.

 - Feather v.
 Heddings (Virginia 2023): A driver fell asleep and drifted into the plaintiff’s lane, causing a car crash.
 The plaintiff suffered cervical and lumbar spine injuries, requiring an anterior cervical discectomy and fusion at C4-5, as well as a lumbar fusion from L3-5.
 Due to ongoing symptoms, the plaintiff’s neurosurgeon later opted for a spinal cord stimulator and implantable pulse generator.
 Despite the defendant having only $25,000 in liability coverage, the plaintiff’s significant underinsured motorist policy provided additional compensation.
 The underinsured motorist carrier promptly offered the full $975,000 in coverage available.
 The case was resolved with a $1,000,000 settlement.
 That was all of the insurance coverage; the case was worth a lot more than $1 million.
-This case would fall into the category of a 2 level cervical fusion settlement.
+This case would fall into the category of a 2-level cervical fusion settlement.

 - Cifuentes v.
 Rodriguez (Virginia 2022): The plaintiff was rear-ended.
-He initially treated at three days post-accident, where an MRI revealed degenerative changes in his cervical spine.
+He was initially treated three days post-accident, where an MRI revealed degenerative changes in his cervical spine.
 He completed four months of physical therapy and acupuncture.
 Following an 18-month gap in treatment, the plaintiff underwent a right C4-7 anterior cervical discectomy and fusion in October 2019.
 Again, expert testimony is key.
 His expert testified that the trauma from the accident aggravated the pre-existing degenerative changes and that the surgery was related to the collision.
 The defendant had an expert, too, of course, who claimed the plaintiff only suffered a neck strain and that his symptoms resolved after physical therapy.
 The jury awarded $400,000.

 - Swain v.
 Bi-State Development Agency (Missouri 2021).
 A 34-year-old mother was injured when the Metro bus she was riding to work was struck from behind by another Metro bus.
 Thrown to the ground, she suffered neck and shoulder pain, leading to C4-5 and C5-6 herniations with resultant radiculopathy.
 After two years of therapy, specialist consultations, and pain treatment, she underwent a two-level cervical discectomy and fusion.
 To give you an idea of how these things go, the defendant initially offered $12,500.
 The final settlement was $435,849.